rsdoiel/sqlish/docs/TUTORIAL.md

 # Getting started

-The basic idea of sqlish is to mimic the typical SQL vocabulary with a serious of function calls.
+The basic idea of sqlish is to mimic the typical SQL vocabulary as a serious of function calls.
 Here's an example of a typical SQL statement followed by how to render the same thing with in native JavaScript with sqlish.